ArturoSbr/aws-ccp-cheat-sheet/main.md

 # About this cheat sheet
 This markdown document contains the main concepts that you'll be tested on when taking the AWS Certified Cloud Practitioner (CCP) exam.

+## Multi-Factor Authentication (MFA)
+1. Virtual MFA Device: An app that shows a code that updates periodically.
+2. Hardware MFA Device: A physical device that generates new tokens periodically.
+3. U2F Key: A physical drive that contains a key.

 ## Identity Access Management (IAM)
 IAM is a global service that allows us to manage users, groups, policies and roles.
 We can assign permissions to users or groups of users using Policies.
 Roles are policies that can be attached to entities.
 They are necessary for services that run actions on our behalf (like EC2).